 The Common Agricultural Policy (CAP) is a European Union policy dedicated to agriculture and rural development.
 It was implemented in 1962 and has a long history since.
 At that time, it aimed at developing agricultural production to feed the European people after the end of the Second World War, a goal it quickly achieved.
 However, this has led to perverse overproduction today.

 Since inception, the CAP has been reformed multiple times.
 The latest CAP reform has been concluded in June 2021, with an agreement between the European Parliament, the Council of agriculture ministers and the European Commission.
-The member states will design and submit plans for their national implementation for approval to the European Commission until December 2021.
-The next CAP cycle will begin in 2023 and end in 2027.
+In 2022, the member states submitted their plans for their national implementation for approval to the European Commission.
+The current CAP came into effect in the beginning of 2023 and will end in 2027.
 But there is no time to slow down – the discussions on the post-2027 CAP will already start this year!

 The EU spends almost a third of its budget on farming subsidies, around €54 billion per year.